'No Evidence To Suggest Procedures Were Not Followed'

-An enquiry led by Brent Lockie and Clive Lloyd have determined that Decision Review System protocols and procedures were followed correctly by the umpires during the fourth Test match between England and South Africa at The Wanderers in January.
+An enquiry led by Brent Lockie and Clive Lloyd have determined that Decision Review System protocols and procedures were followed correctly by the umpires during the between England and South Africa at The Wanderers in January.

 The England & Wales Cricket Board (ECB) had made a complaint with regard to incidents in the match involving appeals for the dismissals of Alastair Cook, Graeme Smith and AB de Villiers.

 However, the report states unequivocally that the umpires were blameless:

 "The independent enquiry was convened by the ICC Chief Executive following a formal complaint by the England and Wales Cricket Board (ECB) that relevant DRS procedures and protocols were not followed by the third umpire during the fourth Test match in Johannesburg.
 The findings of the Lockie/Lloyd enquiry found no evidence to support the complaint," a statement from the ICC read.

 "Alistair Cook dismissal - Mr Harper (third umpire) followed the relevant protocols and procedures in reaching his decision, namely that Alistair Cook had correctly been given out LBW by the on-field umpire Mr Tony Hill.